minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.rst

 -  **properties**: This contains a list of objects which each will show the KAT-alogus what inputs are requested from the user.
 This can range to requesting from an API-key to extra commands the boefje should run.
-Inside the boefje.json file we specified 2 environment variables which will be used by this boefje.
+Inside the boefje.json file, we specified 2 environment variables which will be used by this boefje.

    -  **MESSAGE**: For this property we ask the user to send us a string